Best Hiking Daypacks of 2025

 • Hydration sleeve is narrow

-The Osprey Talon 22 (men’s) and Tempest 20 (women’s) are two of our all-time favorite daypacks due to their exceptional comfort and versatility.
-With wide, cushy hip belts, padded shoulder straps, and large ventilated back panels, these packs conform nicely to the body.
-They offer a robust internal frame, so these bags ride comfortably with just a few items or fully loaded.
+The Osprey Talon 22 (men’s) and Tempest 22 (women’s) win our best daypacks overall, thanks to their exceptional comfort and versatility.
+With padded shoulder straps, ventilated back panels, and wide, cushy hipbelts, these packs conform nicely to the body.
+The adjustable torso harness makes it possible to create a customizable fit for most body shapes and sizes.
+They offer a robust but slightly flexible framesheet, so they ride comfortably whether fully loaded or carrying just a few items.

 The Talon and Tempest are suitable for a wide array of activities.
 They have tons of convenient storage compartments to keep you organized for a full-day hiking adventure.
-The two large hip belt pockets are big enough to fit a phone or snack wherever you are.
+The two large hipbelt pockets are big enough to fit a phone or snack.
 We found the water bottle holders are a bit tight for larger bottles, but they are easily accessible with the pack on.
-We also appreciate the bike helmet attachment clip.
+We also appreciate the helmet attachment clip for thoughtful storage when biking around town or climbing in sketchy areas.

 REI Flash 22